treeman/jonashietala/drafts/kyria_1.markdown

 # Ideas

-* Swap Z and @?
-Having Z and E on the same thumb is awkward, and we could use right shift for uppercase Z.
-* Combo E/Space + home row keys?
 * If combos are too awkward, ... introduce a symbols layer?
+* One-shot ctrl above one-shot shift
+* Num on far thumb button instead of inner?
+Maybe?
+* `=` needs a place